-BILL Author STATUS SUMMARY TASK FORCE POSITION AB 1294 Berman Amended April 17, 2017 Senate Committee on Appropriations Existing Law: Existing law prohibits the sale of a plastic product, labeled as "compostable," "home compostable," or "marine degradable" unless it meets specified ASTM International standard specifications, the OK Compost HOME certification, or a standard adopted by the department, or unless the plastic product is labeled with a qualified claim for which the department has adopted an existing standard.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1294 Chaptered October 11, 2017 Existing Law: Existing law prohibits the sale of a plastic product, labeled as "compostable," "home compostable," or "marine degradable" unless it meets specified ASTM International standard specifications, the OK Compost HOME certification, or a standard adopted by the department, or unless the plastic product is labeled with a qualified claim for which the department has adopted an existing standard.
 Existing law, until January 1, 2018, requires a manufacturer or supplier of plastic products making an environmental marketing claim relating to the recycled content of a plastic food container product to maintain specified information and documentation in written form in its records in support of that claim.
+Letter of support sent to Senate Committee on Appropriations on June 21, 2017.
 Proposed Law: This bill would extend indefinitely the existing provision that requires a manufacturer to maintain documentation and justification to support their claim of how much recycled content their product contains.
-AB 1342 Flora Amended April 27, 2017 Assembly Committee on Appropriations, 2-year bill Existing Law: Existing law continuously appropriates 35% of the annual proceeds of the GGRF for transit, affordable housing, and sustainable communities' programs and 25% of the annual proceeds of the GGRF for certain components of a specified high-speed rail project.
-Proposed Law: This bill would make moneys from the GGRF, upon appropriations, available to the Department of Forestry and Fire Protection for healthy forest programs that reduce GHG emissions caused by wildfires; to CalRecycle for instate organic waste recycling projects that reduce GHG emissions; and to CalRecycle for instate recycling projects that reduce GHG emissions and help achieve the state's policy goal that not less than 75% of solid waste generated be source reduced, recycled, or composted by the year 2020.
-AB 1374 Salas Introduced February 17, 2017 Assembly Committee on Revenue and Taxation, 2-year bill Existing Law: The Diesel Fuel Tax Law imposes a tax for the removal of diesel fuel in this state from a terminal if the diesel fuel is removed at the rack, and for the privilege of using diesel fuel in a qualified motor vehicle in this state by an interstate user.
+AB 1342 Flora Amended April 27, 2017 Assembly Existing Law: Existing law continuously appropriates 35% of the annual proceeds of the GGRF for transit, affordable housing, and sustainable communities' programs and 25% of the annual proceeds of the GGRF for certain components of a specified high-speed rail project.
+Committee on Natural Resources Proposed Law: This bill would make moneys from the GGRF, upon appropriations, available to the Department of Forestry and Fire Protection for healthy forest programs that reduce GHG emissions caused by wildfires; to CalRecycle for instate organic waste recycling projects that reduce GHG emissions; and to CalRecycle for instate recycling projects that reduce GHG emissions and help achieve the state's policy goal that not less than 75% of solid waste generated be source reduced, recycled, or composted by the year 2020.
+AB 1374 Salas Introduced February 17, 2017 Assembly Committee on Revenue and Existing Law: The Diesel Fuel Tax Law imposes a tax for the removal of diesel fuel in this state from a terminal if the diesel fuel is removed at the rack, and for the privilege of using diesel fuel in a qualified motor vehicle in this state by an interstate user.
 Existing law allows a claim for refund for amounts of tax paid on the biodiesel fuel portion of dyed blended biodiesel fuel removed from an approved terminal at the terminal rack to the extent a supplier can show that the tax on that biodiesel fuel has been paid by the same supplier.
-Proposed Law: This bill would limit the definition of biodiesel to a biofuel that meets a specified standard for the purposes of the Diesel Fuel Tax Law and this would limit the above-specified claims for refund.
+Taxation Proposed Law: This bill would limit the definition of biodiesel to a biofuel that meets a specified standard for the purposes of the Diesel Fuel Tax Law and this would limit the above-specified claims for refund.